Jonr1944/JReisherPortfolio/dataviz3.md

 ## Product Testing

 To compliment my critique of the Forbes line chart and aid in producing my reworked graph, I sent all three wire diagrams to two people for comment.
 One person is in the data visualization class with me and the other is not.
-I sent the wire diagrams and questions to both of them to simiulate them viewing the diagrams as stand alone products.
-I did not want to sway their comments by standing next to them explaining unclear elments or design.
-I think it was interesting to have someone that is not in a design course compleate the critique.
-Specifically because even without formal training, many basic design principles were brought up.
-Even if it's not a 'deliberate' deisgn comment, people intrinsically have great ideas about what 'right looks like' in terms of good data visualization.
+I sent the wire diagrams and questions to both to simulate them viewing the diagrams as stand-alone products.
+I did not want to sway their comments by standing next to them, explaining unclear elements or design.
+I think it was interesting to have someone that is not in a design course complete the critique.
+Specifically, person #2 brought up many basic design principles in their review even without formal training.
+Even if it's not a 'deliberate' design comment, people intrinsically have great ideas about what 'right looks like' in terms of good data visualization.

 #### Person #1 (No Design Education)